two students walking outside a building on campus

 This course presents an overview of concepts related to diversity, equity, inclusion, anti-racism, and social justice, in the context of social work practice with individuals, families, groups, organizations, and communities.
 Students will practice self-awareness of their personal biases and values, and strategies for managing their influence on working with diverse clients and constituencies.

-The purpose of this course is to develop knowledge about human interactions relevant to large groups, organizations, communities, cultures, societies, and other, larger systems.
+The purpose of this course is to develop knowledge about human interactions relevant to groups, organizations, communities, cultures, societies, and other, larger systems.
 The emphasis will be to build upon the person-in-environment perspective, and to expand this model to encompass the effects of larger systems on individual functioning.
 This course will provide the foundation for developing social work macro-level practice skills.
 Prerequisites: SW 100 and SW 250.

 SW 350 Social Policy and Programs (3)